lechoovuck/Fakes/README.md

 ## General info
 Project for finding fake and malicious websites.

+The main goal was to check if a site contains viruses, scan links and/or dangerous in any way.
+Currently under development.

 ## Technologies
 Project is created with:
+* Bootstrap version: 5.2
 * Django version: 4.1.5
 * Scrapy version: 2.7.1
 * Scikit-learn version: 0.0.post1
+* Beautiful Soup version: 4.9.0

 ## Setup *(windows)*
 1. Run ```pipenv shell``` in the directory